Properties

 Instead of a single attribute, you can use Combined mode to animate the whole complex value.
 For example, when animating an object's position, this allows each keyframe to store a 3d coordinate (Vector3).
 Each attribute is displayed with a separate curve in the Graph View, however the attributes share the same keyframe time and interpolation.

-Separate vs Combined Adding each attribute (X,Y,Z) as a separate channel provides more control since each channel has its own keyframes.
+Separate vs Combined Adding each attribute (X,Y,Z) as a separate channel provides more control since each channel has its own independent keyframes.
 However, a single combined channel is more convenient for some value types, such as when animating colors.

 This mode assigns the same value to each attribute (ex: XYZ = 1,1,1).
 This mode is most commonly used for scale values to maintain uniform scale.